tOverney/ADA-Project/README.md

 ### Risks
 We want to make a dynamic yet readable visualisation of the train occupancy depending on the time of the week (allowing you to travel throught time).
 But none of us as any experience in doing such a custom tailored visualisation.
-We also do not know which ml pipeline and data features to use to predict train/hour vs city size.
+We also do not know which ml pipeline and data features to use to predict train/hour vs city.
 There are a lot of factor to account for and we fear that, depending on what we include or not, our results won't be conclusive.

 ## Deliverables
 Our main deliverable will be a single page web-app (stack not yet decided) displaying our analysis and visualisations in the nicest possible way.